The Steps You Should Follow When Relocating To Turkey

 For a short time visit, apply for an E-visa via an online portal.
 E-visa is applicable for tourists and those who have e-commerce concerns -valid for three months.
 Whereas If you have planned to stay for more than 90 days or a lifetime, apply for a permanent visa permit in Turkey.

 Relocating To Turkey: Long-Term Residence Permit in Turkey

 If you have lived in Turkey for eight years with a residence permit issued by the Turkish authorities, you can apply for a Turkish long-term residence permit.
 Apply through an online website working under the Turkish Ministry of Internal Affairs.

 After submission of your application, the system will be redirected to “the Central Appointment system.”
 The central appointment system will guide you about the further process.

 The next step is to book an appointment at the nearest office of the Director-General of Migration Management.
 There are also fees for the application and residence card.
 Anyone under 65 must have full health insurance — state or private — if they apply for a Turkish residency permit.

 Relocating To Turkey: Bit of Advice

-The cultural differences may disappoint you, therefore it’s OK to do some preliminary research on the region where you’ll be relocating to Turkey, but the reality is always different.
+The cultural differences may disappoint you.
+Therefore it’s OK to do some preliminary research on the region where you’ll be relocating to Turkey, but the reality is always different.
 It has always been suggested that you spend some time in the country before applying for permanent residency.

 Try looking for various living options in Turkey.
 If you choose a location in a new country where the foreign community already lives, you will find it much easier to acclimatize to the new climate.
 Altinkum, Little Britain, for example, is home to the largest British communities.
 Cafés, British pubs, and a restaurant are all located here.
-The community has everything you’d expect from a British community, so you won’t go hungry.
-Antalya also has a European flavor and an international appearance.
+The community has everything you’d expect from a British community so that you won’t go hungry.
+Antalya also has a European flavour and an international appearance.
 The majority of international ex-pats reside there.